revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Jdbc.md

 ---

-16.How getter and setter methods used in ResultSet?
+16.How are getter and setter methods used in ResultSet?

 <details><summary><b> Show Answer</b></summary>